mattharrison/Intermediate_Python_Handout/handout.rst

 Decorators *PEP 318, 3129*
 ==========================

-Use closures to "wrap" functions in order to execute code before or after the function proper executes.
+Use closures to "wrap" a function & return a new function.
+Usually to execute code before or after the function proper executes.

 Decorator Template